 Positive emotions though help us to connect with other people and build our capacity to cope.

 Some other reasons for why happiness matters are that studies shows:

 - Happiness is linked to improved health and longer lives.

 - Happy people are likely to follow safety precautions (like wearing seatbelts) and being involved in fewer accidents.

 - Happier people have more financial responsibility and tend to save more and control their spending.

 - And they are all-around better people for the communities they’re in as they strive to make a positive contribution to society.

-Here are 10 secrets to actively pursuing a happier life.
+Here are 12 ways to lead a happier life.
 They work for all ages, and you’ll find that some are outwardly focused while others are more about improving ourselves.

 However, regardless of the specific “happiness hack” you opt to try, remember that all of these only work if you’re open to them working in the first place.